nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 kpt live apply cluster-capi-infrastructure-docker --reconcile-timeout 15m --output=table
 ```

-The last step is required for defining cluster, machine and kubeadmin templates for controller and worker docker
+The last step is required for defining cluster, machine and kubeadm templates for controller and worker docker
 machines.
-These templates define the kubelet args, etcd and coreDNS configuration and image repository as other things.
+These templates define the kubelet arguments, etcd and coreDNS configuration and image repository as other
+things.

 ```bash
 kpt pkg get --for-deployment https://github.com/nephio-project/catalog.git/infra/capi/cluster-capi-kind-docker-templates@@origin/v3.0.0